Juniper/terraform-provider-mist/docs/resources/device_gateway.md

 Optional:

-- `avprofile_id` (String) org-level AV Profile can be used, this takes precendence over 'profile'
+- `avprofile_id` (String) org-level AV Profile can be used, this takes precedence over 'profile'
 - `enabled` (Boolean)
 - `profile` (String) Default / noftp / httponly / or keys from av_profiles